 Karie joined our Advisory Board in June 2018.
-She has been a Town Cats supporter for many years, since she adopted Miso from Town Cats in 2009.
-Karie’s career has been in technology, where she started in Human Resources.
-After spending several years in various HR roles, she evolved into Project Management positions, leading technology implementations to support the Human Resources departments.
-Karie currently is the Director of HR Technology at Oracle Corporation, where she can use her HR, business, technology and program management skills to make a difference.
-Karie holds a BS in Business Administration from Notre Dame de Namur University.
+She has been an avid Town Cats supporter contributing to the success of Town Cats mission and vision ever since she adopted Miso from Town Cats in 2009.
+Karie has spent the past 30+ years in the high tech industry.
+Her career started in Human Resources and later evolved to Information Technology where she worked for companies such Dictaphone, Dysan and Sun Microsystems.
+Karie currently is the Director of HR Technology at Oracle Corporation and she leads technology implementations to support the Human Resource function, where she can use her HR, business, technology and program management skills to make a difference.
+Karie holds a BS in Business Administration.

-Karie is passionate about cats and running, completing 10 marathons.
+While Karie has a love for all animals, she is passionate about cats.
 She says that she has “been owned by cats” for the past 15 years.
-She also enjoys hiking, biking, travelling, gardening, crafting and cooking.
+In addition to spending time with her husband and cat, Karie enjoys running, hiking, biking, travelling, gardening, and crafting.

 Beth served as Board President of Town Cats for 3 years.
 She is currently the Director of Animal Services for Contra Costa County.
 From June 2001 until November 2015 she was the Vice President of Community Alliances at Humane Society Silicon Valley.
 Prior to joining HSSV in 2001 she was the Director of Animal Care for Peninsula Humane Society.
 In 2008 Beth helped to form the WeCARE alliance dedicated to saving lives of homeless animals in Santa Clara County.
 Town Cats became one of the six shelters that was instrumental in ensuring that ALL healthy animals were saved in 2011 and every year since.
 She brings to our board over twenty years of experience in the nonprofit animal welfare world.
 We are fortunate to have her working with us in an Advisory capacity.